nestorius1337/sony_ep30_bluetooth/README.md

 solutions:
 * **removing KRC-86B AGND -> decreasing low-frequency humming volume, but still present without sound playing**
 * the system uses a common ground for both audio and V+, so disconnecting AGND removed a grounding loop

+**final thoughts for this stage of the project:**
 * moving the grounding to the central GND point of the systems power board could prove beneficial in a *star grounding* ansatz

-**final thoughts for this stage of the project:**
 * the high-frequency noise could be induced by the unshielded bluetooth circuit, but since it is all on one board, putting the circuit into a shielding box would not work
 * I would like to look at the L/R and especially GND line with an oscilloscope and maybe spectrum analyzer (kinda overkill here) to perform a frequency analysis
 * regaining tape functionality could be achieved by breaking the solder bridge (made by me) on *S201* and plugging the connector *CN202* back in
-* closing *SN201* sets COTR on *CN201* high (+9V) (traces to the muting switch control), so VIN and GND should be moved to *CN201* and a transistor could pull COTR to +9V if EN on KRC-86B is high (+3.3V) (high if bluetooth device is paired).
-No damage should be done since the IC seems to be protected by a diode from the COTR signal
+* closing *SN201* sets COTR on *CN201* high (+9V) (traces to the muting switch control), so VIN and GND should be moved to *CN201* and a transistor could pull COTR to +9V if EN on KRC-86B is high (+3.3V) (high if bluetooth device is paired); no damage should be done since the IC seems to be protected by a diode from the COTR signal